enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/compiler-language.md

 Voilà!
 Your program is ready to party! 🎊

-> You'll compile your first C++ program at the end of the workout!
+> You'll compile your first C++ program at the end of the next workout!